rayference/pinttrs/docs/rst/dev.rst

          gh release create v$(python3 -c "import pinttr; print(pinttr.__version__)")

       Feel free to add more options to the command if relevant.
-   4. Bump the version number to the next relevant value.
+   4. [Optional] Bump the version number to the next relevant value.

 **... publish the package to PyPI**
    1. Checkout the commit corresponding to the source you want to package.